shreyasbehara30/green-squares-bot/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it for learning and personal projects.
 See the full license in the [LICENSE](LICENSE) file.

+---

+🤖 This repository is maintained with the help of an automated documentation bot.

+## Documentation Updates

+- [2025-12-26] Project status verified